wuxxin/machine-bootstrap/README.md

 ### GPT Layout

 + information leakage
-    be aware that, the way gpt labels are setup in this script, they leak metadata of encrypted data, eg. raid_luks_lvm.vg0_ext4_ROOT leaks the information that behind the luks encrypted data is a lvm partition with a volume group named vg0 and the root file system is ext4 (but not how to read this data). if this is an issue, simply rename volume labels after bootstrap completed, mounts will still work because they are pointing to the uuid.
+    be aware that, the way gpt labels are setup in this script, they leak metadata of encrypted data, eg. raid_luks_lvm.vg0_ext4_ROOT leaks the information that behind the luks encrypted data is a lvm partition with a volume group named vg0 and the root file system is ext4 (but not how to read this data). if this is an issue, rename the volume labels after bootstrap completed, mounts will still work because they are pointing to the uuid

 + Partition Layout

 Nr |Name(max 36 x UTF16)|Description|
 ---|---|---
-6  | `BIOS,1,2`  | GRUB-BIOS boot binary partition, used to host grub code on gpt for bios boot 5  | `EFI,1,2`   | EFI vfat partition
+6  | `BIOS,1,2`  | GRUB-BIOS boot binary partition, used to host grub code on gpt for bios boot 5  | `EFI,1,2`   | EFI vfat partition, unencrypted
 .  | .           | dual efi & bios grub installation
-.  | .           | recovery- kernel,initrd,fs
+.  | .           | recovery system: kernel,initrd,fs
-.  | .           | system- kernel,initrd
+.  | .           | /boot for system- kernel,initrd
 4  | `LOG,1,2`   | **optional** ZFS Log or other usages
 3  | `CACHE,1,2` | **optional** ZFS Cache or other usages
 2  | `[raid_]luks_SWAP,1,2`  | **optional** encrypted hibernation compatible swap
-1  | `[raid_](zfs:ext4:xfs)_BOOT,1,2`  | **optional**,**deprecated** boot partition, unencrypted, kernel,initrd
+1  | `[raid_](zfs:ext4:xfs)_BOOT,1,2`  | **optional**,**legacy** boot partition, unencrypted, kernel,initrd
 0  | `[raid_][luks_][lvm.vg0_](zfs:ext4:xfs)_ROOT,1,2` | root partition
 7  | `[raid_][luks_][lvm.vgdata_](zfs:ext4:xfs:other)_DATA,1,2` | **optional** data partition